void-linux/void-packages/Manual.md

 - `create_wrksrc` Enable it to create the `${wrksrc}` directory.
 Required if a package contains multiple `distfiles`.

-- `only_for_archs` This expects a separated list of architectures where the package can be built matching `uname -m` output.
-Reserved for uses where the program really only will ever work on certain architectures, like binaries sources or when the program is written in assembly.
-Example:
-`only_for_archs="x86_64 armv6l"`.

-> NOTE: `only_for_archs` is deprecated and must be replaced by `archs=`

 - `build_style` This specifies the `build method` for a package.
 Read below to know more about the available package `build methods` or effect of leaving this not set.